What Happens if There’s a Change in my Employer’s Personal Circumstances?

 Reduction in the number of hours employed

-If the employer was looking to reduce the number of hours you work, this may mean a change in the terms and conditions of your employment.
-The employer would need to follow the requirements of employment legislation in relation to changing an employment contract.
+If your employer is looking to reduce the number of hours you work, this may mean a change in the terms and conditions of your employment.
+The employer needs to follow the requirements of employment legislation in relation to changing an employment contract.

 The person you assist or support goes into residential care

-If someone needed to move into a residential or nursing home, your PA role might no longer be needed.
-If this was the case, you might be made redundant from your PA role and the employer would be expected to follow the requirements of employment legislation.
+If the person you support is moving into a residential or nursing home, your PA role might no longer be needed.
+If this is the case, you might be made redundant from your PA role and the employer would be expected to follow the requirements of employment legislation around redundancy.

 If a PA employer chooses a different SDS Option

-If the PA employer decides that they do not want to continue to be an employer and would prefer to change to another Option under SDS, for whatever reason, then there are other rules around employment that would have to be checked.
+If your employer decides that they do not want to continue to be a PA employer and would prefer to change to another Option under Self-directed Support, then there are rules around employment that have to be checked.

-If the PA employer decided to choose an agency to provide their support instead, they may need to check if TUPE regulations apply.
+If your employer decides to choose an agency to provide the support instead, they may need to check if TUPE regulations apply.
 TUPE refers to the Transfer of Undertakings (Protection of Employment) Regulations 2006.
 This is where an employee may have the right to continue their employment, but for this to be transferred to another employer.
 This protects the employee’s rights and employment status.
-So for example in this case, where a PA employer has chosen an agency to provide their support instead, there will need to be a discussion to see if their PA employees can be transferred to the employment of the agency and to continue to provide support to the PA employer.
+So in this case, where a PA employer has chosen an agency to provide the support instead, there will need to be a discussion to see if their PAs can be transferred to the employment of the agency.

-If an employer decides to move home, whether that be in the same Local Authority area or not, this might affect the PAs ability to continue to provide the assistance or support they do.
-Therefore, there might need to be discussions about possible changes to the contract of employment, or the PA being made redundant due to a change in the location of the work place.
+If the person being supported decides to move home, whether that be in the same Local Authority area or not, this might affect their PAs’ ability to continue to provide support.
+In this case there should be a discussion about possible changes to the contract of employment, or it may lead to the PA being made redundant due to a change in the location of the workplace.

 Where an employer becomes ill and is unable to continue as an employer

-If an employer passes away, then their PA(s) employment comes to an end.
-In this situation, the rules around redundancy might apply and whoever is managing the employers estate will need to consider this issue.
+If the person being supported passes away, then their PAs’ employment comes to an end.
+In this situation, the rules around redundancy apply, and whoever is managing the person’s estate will need to consider this issue.

 Next steps